Speaker / Host

 Dallas Campbell is a hugely versatile and well-travelled TV presenter.
 He is massively enthusiastic about a range of science topics.
-Dallas talks about understanding how the world works and is an expert at discovering relationship with science, technology and engineering.
-His debut book Ad Astra: An Illustrated Guide to Leaving the Planet was published 2017.
+An expert in science, technology and engineering and he is a fascinating speaker.

 He has since presented some of the most ambitious landmark series across the BBC and beyond.
 These include Britain Beneath Your Feet, Tutankhamun: The Truth Uncovered, The Treasure Hunters and Supersized Earth (BBC 1).

 Furthermore he presented City In The Sky and Airport Live (BBC 2), Voyager: Beyond the Final Frontier and The Drake Equation: The Search for Life.

 Likewise he presented The Sky at Night (BBC 4), Science of Stupid and Time Scanners (Nat Geo).
 He is a regular presenter of BBC4’s Horizon Guide series too.

 Dallas has also presented Television’s First Night – recreating the first TV broadcast for the 80th anniversary of BBC television.